Media in Chennai: Print media

 Newspaper publishing started in Chennai with the launch of a weekly, The Madras Courier, in 1785.
 It was followed by the weeklies Azdarar, the first Armenian language newspaper ever published, in 1794, and The Madras Gazette and The Government Gazette in 1795.
 The Spectator, founded in 1836, was the first English newspaper in Chennai to be owned by an Indian and became the city's first daily newspaper in 1853.
 The first Tamil newspaper, Swadesamitran, was launched in 1899.
 The first Telugu journal printed in Madras was Satya Doota in 1835.

 Chennai has six major print media groups that publish about eight major newspapers and magazines.
 The major English dailies are The Hindu, The Times of India, The New Indian Express and The Deccan Chronicle evening dailies, The Trinity Mirror and News Today.
 As of 2012, The Hindu was the city's most read English newspaper, with a daily circulation of 5.4 lakh copies.
 The major business dailies published from the city are The Economic Times, The Hindu Business Line, Business Standard, and The Financial Express.
-The major Tamil dailies include the Dina Thanthi, Dinakaran, Dina Mani, Dina Malar, Tamizh Ossai, Tamil Murasu, Theekkathir Makkal Kural and Malai Malar.
+The major Tamil dailies include the Dina Thanthi, Dinakaran, Dina Mani, Dina Malar, Tamizh Ossai, Tamil Murasu, Theekkathir, Makkal Kural and Malai Malar.
 Many local newspapers cater to particular localities and neighborhoods.

-Magazines published from Chennai include Ananda Vikatan, Kumudam, Kalki, Nakkheeran Tamil Investigation Magazine, Kungumam, Swath (Telugu magazine), Frontline, and Sportstar.
+Magazines published from Chennai include Ananda Vikatan, Kumudam, Kalki, Nakkheeran, Kungumam, Swath (Telugu magazine), Frontline, and Sportstar.